 - Participants who are seeking the CFA (Chartered Financial Analyst) professional designation, will benefit from the Global MSF program curriculum with concepts that may assist with preparing for the exam.

-The Global MSF program at the DeVos Graduate School will prepare you to build a career with a solid foundation in finance.
+The Global MS in Finance program at the DeVos Graduate School will prepare you to build a career with a solid foundation in finance.
 A rigorous, hands-on curriculum offers you the chance to build a deep reservoir of finance knowledge and immediately put that knowledge to work in the world.
 You will develop a deep understanding of how markets work and a comprehensive range of quantitative finance skills, along with applied, problem-solving expertise.

 - Critical thinking and problem solving skills to help you address the most pressing challenges.